VP

 Best Wireless Earbuds Under $100 (2026)

-We tested the top budget and mid-range wireless earbuds to find the best sound, battery life, and noise cancellation for under $100.
+The top budget and mid-range wireless earbuds for 2026 — compared for sound quality, battery life, and noise cancellation under $100.

 What to look for